Applying to the Wheaton College Graduate School

 Learn more about the admission requirements and application deadlines for the Ph.D. in Biblical and Theological Studies at the Wheaton College Graduate School.

 Application Deadline Information

 Applying to the Ph.D. in Biblical and Theological Studies

-The Ph.D. in Biblical & Theological Studies is a full-time, residential program that accepts six students per year and is quite competitive.
+The Ph.D. in Biblical and Theological Studies is a full-time, residential program that accepts six students per year and is quite competitive.
 Applications are reviewed holistically, and admission decisions are based on the total applicant pool.
-Interviews for selected applicants will be conducted in mid-February.
+Interviews for selected applicants will be conducted in late February.
 Interviewees will be notified of their admission decision in March.

 Requirements for All Applicants